quicwg/base-drafts/draft-ietf-quic-http.md

 remote peers may wish to exercise reserved stream behavior ({{stream-grease}}).
-To reduce the likelihood of blocking, both clients and servers MUST allow the peer to create one unidirectional stream for the HTTP control stream plus the number of unidictional streams required by mandatory extensions (such as QPACK), by setting an appropriate value for the QUIC transport parameter `initial_max_uni_streams` (three being the minimum value required for the base HTTP/3 protocol and QPACK), and SHOULD use a value of 1,024 or greater for the
+To reduce the likelihood of blocking, both clients and servers MUST allow the peer to create one unidirectional stream for the HTTP control stream plus the number of unidirectional streams required by mandatory extensions (such as QPACK), by setting an appropriate value for the QUIC transport parameter `initial_max_uni_streams` (three being the minimum value required for the base HTTP/3 protocol and QPACK), and SHOULD use a value of 1,024 or greater for the